Dubai International Airport: Road

 The airport is connected by the road D 89.
 One of the longest intra-city roads, D 89 begins at the Deira Corniche and runs perpendicular to D 85 (Baniyas Road).
-From Deira, the road progresses south-eastward towards Dubai International Airport, intersecting with E 311 (Emirates Road) past the airport.
-A road tunnel underneath one of the runways was built in 2003.
+From Deira, the road progresses south-eastward towards Dubai International Airport, intersecting with E311 (Sheikh Mohammad Bin Zayed Road) past the airport.
+A road tunnel underneath one of the runways was built in 2003, known as the Airport Tunnel.

 Metro

 The airport is served by Dubai Metro, which operates two lines through or near the airport.
 The Red Line has a station at each of Terminal 3 and Terminal 1.
-Services run between 6 am and 11 pm every day except Friday, when they run between 1 pm and midnight.
-These timings differ during the Islamic holy month of Ramadan.
 The stations are located in front of both terminals and can be accessed directly from the arrivals areas.

 The Green Line has at a station near the Airport Free Zone, from which passengers can connect to Terminal 2.

-The Purple and Blue Lines are under construction and these two lines will also have a station.

 Bus

-Dubai Buses operated by RTA run a number of routes to the city, but mainly Deira, and are available at the Airport Ground Transportation centre and the Arrivals at every terminal.
+Dubai Buses operated by RTA run a number of routes to the city, but mainly Deira, and are available at the Airport Ground Transportation center and the Arrivals at every terminal.

 Passengers who need to transfer between Terminals 1 and 3, and Terminal 2 can use the inter-terminal shuttle bus service which operates frequently.

 Bus stations are situated opposite both Terminal 1, 2 and 3.
-Local buses 4, 11, 15, 33 and 44 can be used to connect with Terminal 1 and 3, while bus 2 connects with Terminal 2.
-Dubai International Airport Buses provide air-conditioned transport into the city centre and over 80 hotels in the city.
+Local buses CO1, 11, 15, 24, N30, 32C, 33, 64A and 77 can be used to connect with Terminal 1 and 3, while Bus 13B, 20, C26, N30, 31, and 43 connects with Terminal 2.
+Dubai International Airport Buses provide air-conditioned transport into the city center and over 80 hotels in the city.

 Emirates offers a complimentary coach service, which operates three daily services to and from Al Ain, and four daily, to and from Abu Dhabi.
 So does Etihad.

 Taxi

 The airport is served by the Government owned Dubai Taxi Agency, which provides 24-hour service at the arrivals in every terminal.
+The Airport Taxi fares are rather quite higher than the usual 5 AED fare for normal taxis but rather 500% of the fare starting from 25 dirhams.